-Citizen Science engages regular citizens in collaborations with professional scientists in order to carry out research.
+Community Science engages non-scientists in collaborations with professional scientists in order to carry out research.
 Naturalists, with or without a scientific background, can help with data collection that will contribute to the projects of scientists.
-Citizen Science is emerging as a vitally important resource for worldwide data collection.
+Community Science is emerging as a vitally important resource for worldwide data collection.

-Here at the Nature Center, Citizen Science is used to track environmental changes.
+Here at the Cibolo, Community Science is used to track environmental changes.
 Individuals from all walks of life get involved; counting birds, butterflies, snakes, frogs, surveying vegetation, assessing water quality and many other endeavors.
-The Cibolo Nature Center & Farm uses observations made by citizen scientists to monitor the wildlife community of the park and inform land management.
+The Cibolo Center for Conservation uses observations made by community scientists to monitor the wildlife community of the centers two campuses and inform land management.
 The data collected during these surveys is also made available to researchers through online databases that serve a worldwide audience.

-Since its inception, citizen science data has proved to be very valuable to human knowledge about wildlife and the environment.
+Since its inception, community science data has proved to be very valuable to human knowledge about wildlife and the environment.
 Many wildlife populations are spread across entire continents and migrate over massive distances that are impossible for researchers to effectively survey.
-This is why ecologists and wildlife researchers have turned to citizen science as the only reliable source of information about these populations.
+This is why ecologists and wildlife researchers have turned to community science as a reliable source of information about these populations.